valkey-io/valkey-doc/topics/geospatial.md

 ## Basic commands

 * `GEOADD` adds a location to a given geospatial index (note that longitude comes before latitude with this command).
-* `GEOSEARCH` returns locations with a given radius, bounding box, or "polygon" shaped area enclosed by polygon vertices.
+* `GEOSEARCH` returns locations with a given radius, bounding box, or polygon shaped area.

 See the [complete list of geospatial index commands](../commands/#geo).